Hopac/Hopac/Docs/Actors.md

 A merit of many of the actor models is that due to the marriage of threads and mailboxes within those models there are often idiomatic ways to structure programs.
-The model provided by Hopac, due to the separation of threads and channels, often allows for many more ways to structure computations.
+The model provided by Hopac, due to the separation of threads and channels, often allows for many more ways to structure computations and while such flexibility can be advantageous it can also be overwhelming.
 In this section, we'll consider how some actor style idioms might translate to practical programming styles in Hopac.